Amro Tarek

-Amr Tarek Abdel-Aziz (عمرو طارق; born May 17, 1992) is an Egyptian professional footballer who plays as a defender for Austin FC.
-Tarek has also been capped for the Egyptian national team.
+Amr Tarek Abdel-Aziz (عمرو طارق; born 17 May 1992) is a professional footballer who plays as a defender.
+Born in the United States, he has represented the Egypt national team.

 Club career

 Early career

-Born in Los Angeles, California, Tarek moved to Egypt at early age, settling in Asyut.
+Born in Los Angeles, California, Tarek moved to Egypt at an early age, settling in Asyut.
 After being coached by a German manager at Asyut Cement, he joined ENPPI Club in 2009, aged 17; at that time he was mainly used as a striker.

-In May 2010 Tarek moved to Europe, joining German side FC Magdeburg.
-Initially on a trial basis, he was subsequently offered a contract and was assigned to the under-19 squad.
+In May 2010 Tarek moved to Europe, joining German side FC Magdeburg, initially on a trial basis.
+He was subsequently offered a contract and assigned to the under-19 squad.

 In the 2011 summer Tarek joined SC Freiburg, being assigned to the reserves in Regionalliga.
 He scored the first in a 6–0 victory over Serbian side OFK Beograd in the 2011 Lev Yashin Cup final, also featuring regularly during the campaign; he was also converted initially to a left winger and later to a left back in the process.

 On 3 May 2012 Tarek signed for another reserve team, VfL Wolfsburg II.
 Despite extending his contract with the club roughly a year later, he moved to Hajduk Split in August on a trial basis, and after nothing came of it, he returned to the United States in September and played 82 minutes in a 4–1 MLS Reserve League win for Chivas USA Reserves against Portland Timbers Reserves.